OXRS-IO/OXRS-IO-WEBSITE/docs/guides/getting-started.md

 tags: [""]
 ---
 # Getting Started Guide
+ A great adventure awaits those using the OXRS platform, and with teh help of this Guide you'll be able to pick you adventure.

 ::: tip Notice
 These docs are work in progress, if you have any issues getting things setup drop us a message on the SuperHouse [Discord](https://discord.gg/H6bbrAtS)
 :::

+# Choose Your Adventure
+ Pick Your
+ - IO options
+ - Controller(s)
+ - Display(s)
+ - Cases --- rack mount or 3D printed?
+ - Firmware, the basic flashing / updating guide

+# IO Options

+# Controllers

+# Displays

+# Cases

+# Firmware